OmChuri/movie-success-prediction-ml/README.md

-# 🎬 Movie Analytics Dashboard & Success Prediction System
+# 🎬 Movie Analytics Dashboard & Success Prediction

 ## 📌 Overview

-This project is a **data-driven Movie Analytics Dashboard** combined with a **Machine Learning-based prediction system** designed to analyze and forecast movie success.
+This project is an **interactive Movie Analytics Dashboard** integrated with a **Machine Learning-based prediction system** to analyze and forecast movie success.

-Unlike traditional prediction-only projects, this system integrates **interactive visualization, multi-industry datasets, and AI-based insights** to provide a complete analytical platform for understanding movie performance.
+Unlike traditional projects that only focus on prediction, this system provides a **complete analytical platform** with visualization, filtering, and multi-industry data integration.

 ---

 ## 🚀 Key Features

-* 📊 Interactive dashboard built using **Streamlit**
+* 📊 Interactive dashboard using Streamlit
-* 🌍 Multi-industry support:
+* 🌍 Multi-industry dataset support:

   * Bollywood
   * Hollywood